informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 In the above code, we introduce a helper definition `require` that evaluates its Boolean parameter.
 As you might have noticed, this definition is not doing anything useful.
-We introduce it to make the code a bit more accessible for the first-time readers who are familiar with Solidity.
+We introduce it to make the code a bit more accessible for first-time readers who are familiar with Solidity.

-The definition of `totalSupply` may look a bit complex to you, if you have never seen similar code before.
-Let's break it down in smaller
+The definition of `totalSupply` may look a bit complex, if you have never seen similar code before.
+Let's break it down into smaller
 pieces:

  - The definition of `totalSupply` defines a value, but not a `pure` one.
    Hence, even though `totalSupply` does not take any parameters, it implicitly depends on the state.
-As a result, `totalSupply`, may evaluate to different values in different states, that is, in the states, where the values of `minter` and `balances` differ.
+As a result, `totalSupply` may evaluate to different values in different states, that is, in those states where the values of `minter` and `balances` differ.

  - `ADDR.fold(0, f)` iterates over the set of addresses in *some order*